JasonAMelancon/JoystickRocketMode/README.md

 Once this is done, download the two files in the "binaries" directory.
 Put the .tmc file wherever your TARGET scripts normally go, e.g. C:\Program Files (x86)\Thrustmaster\TARGET\scripts.
 Put the .dll into a new folder inside the GameData folder in your KSP install directory.

+You'll probably need to adjust the .tmc script to fit your installation.
+Change the line `int file = fopen("C:\\Program Files\\KerbalSpaceProgram\\GameData\\AxisModeMessage\\axismode.txt", "w");` to match your KSP installation.
+(It wouldn't hurt to create the text file it mentions too.)
+You'll also have to change the `Excludes()` function to permit use of your particular joystick model, if you don't own a T.16000M.

 ## Justification

 In short, players often want to use joystick x to control a rocket's yaw instead of roll, as with a plane.